 Resets will not be granted over the phone.
 You may appear at the court office prior to your initial appearance date or print out the reset form and fax or mail it to the court office prior to your initial appearance date.
 Only one (1) reset will be granted.
 If you require a third setting a cash bond for the total amount due will be required before a third appearance date is set.

 Deferred Disposition (Probation)

 With a plea of guilty or no contest, you may be eligible for probation, known as deferred disposition.
-If you are under age 25, you must take a DSC course as a condition of deferred disposition.
+If you are under age 25, and not eligible to take a driver safety course, you must take a DSC course as a condition of deferred disposition.
 If you hold a Commercial Driver’s License (CDL) you are not eligible for deferred disposition.
 You may appear at the court office prior to your appearance date to request deferred disposition.
 To be eligible for deferred, you cannot have received deferred disposition within the past year.
 As a condition of your deferred, you must not receive another citation in the City of Richland Hills during your deferral period.
 At the conclusion of your deferral period, the Judge will dismiss your citation provided that you have met all the conditions.
 This will keep the violation from being reported on your driving record.
 If you are charged with speeding 15 mph over in a school zone or 25 mph over the posted speed limit, you must see the Judge to request a deferred.
-To request by mail, you must print the deferred form on our forms page and mail it along with a money order prior to your appearance date.
-You may also print out the credit card authorization form and mail it with the deferred request.
+To request by mail, you must print the deferred form on our forms page and mail it along with a money order or the credit card authorization form prior to your appearance date.

 Driver Safety Course